-Maybe there are more ways gaming can help someone with Dyspraxia?
-If the above has been something you have found that has helped you in some way then please voice it in a comment, I would be interested in hearing them! or if you have a different way that gaming has helped you then please do tell, and it could end up on the above list!
+There are probably more ways gaming can help someone with Dyspraxia, especially as more research gets conducted.
+If this section has been helpful to you in some way or you have ideas that can expand the list then please voice it in a comment below, I am interested in hearing them!
+If you have a different way that gaming has helped you then please do tell, and it could end up on the above list!
 This concludes this page on how gaming helps those with Dyspraxia.
-In general anyway, how about something more specific now?

 There are probably many more aspects of gaming that helps with Dyspraxia and as I come across these ideas I’ll add it to the growing list.
 In the meantime, you’ll find extra reading material relating to gaming below.

 With the game’s fame fizzling out of the public eye, I’ve moved the section to a post;